Haditha massacre: Killings and immediate aftermath

 The Marines cleared it the way they had been trained to clear it, which is frags first. ...
 It was clear just by the looks of the room that frags went in and then the house was prepped and sprayed like with a machine gun and then they went in.
 And by the looks of it, they just ... they went in, cleared the room, everybody was down.

-On November 20, 2005, a Marine press release from Camp Blue Diamond in Ramadi reported the deaths of a U.S. Marine and 15 civilians.
+On November 20, 2005, a Marine press release from Camp Blue Diamond in Ramadi reported the deaths of a Marine and 15 civilians.
 It said the civilians' deaths resulted from a roadside bomb and Iraqi insurgents.
 The initial U.S. military statement read: